skatesham/poi-excel-reader-java/README.md

 # poi-excel-reader-java
-Application Java for read esel using Poi
+Application Java for read excel using Poi